bjorsq/rich-text-excerpts/readme.txt

 License: GPLv3
 License URI: http://www.gnu.org/licenses/gpl.html

-A Wordpress plugin which swaps out the textarea used for excerpts with a TinyMCE editor instance.
+A Wordpress plugin which enables Rich Text editing in excerpts for any post type which supports them.

 == Description ==